 The Beacon Differentiators

-Every member of Beacon works on dozens of complex deals every year as a coach or part of an account team.
+Every member of Beacon works on dozens of complex deals every year as a coach or part of an account team as a fractional sales or operational leader.

 This provides a depth of insight that is unsurpassed by any internal or external provider.
-Our deep involvement in these deals reinforces training and helps teams see the practicality of Beacon’s approach.
+Our deep involvement in these deals or running the sales and operations teams allows for the rapid deployment of proven training, coaching and metrics tracking while maxcimizing the value of your internal experts like sales engineers .
 This includes President and CEO Carl Erickson who has worked on hundreds of deals in everything from technology startups to the Big Four.

 Beacon has identified five levels of work winners.